 A side-by-side tandem trike.
 Allowing both the volunteer and the passenger to cycle at their own pace.

-Ideal for those lacking confidence, strength or balance, or those who are visually impaired
+Ideal for those lacking confidence, strength or balance, or those who are visually impaired.

 Alton